 As our population ages and more people are living with chronic disease, the need for effective palliative care will only increase.
-It is one of our core missions to advance knowledge in the field of palliative medicine, by fostering new and cutting-edge research opportunities.
-Division faculty, together with the Adult Palliative Medicine Program, focus on a diverse range of research interests, and study all the different aspects of treating serious illness.
+It is one of our core missions to advance knowledge in the field of palliative medicine by fostering new and cutting-edge research opportunities.
+Division faculty, together with the Adult Palliative Care Research Program, Geriatrics Center, and the Ann Arbor VA Geriatric Research, Education, and Clinical Center (GRECC), focus on a wide range of research interests and study the varied and complex aspects of treating serious illness.

 To improve care for patients with serious illness and their families by promoting palliative care research.
 In partnership with the Palliative Care Clinical Services at the VA and Michigan Medicine, our aim is to rapidly translate findings into clinical practice.